 One of the first steps in weight management is understanding Calories.
 Understanding calories is important as it is a way of tracking your food intake through their proper portion sizes and corresponding calories or the amount of energy it gives the body.
 Together with exercise, a balance of healthy food portions can be a way to lose weight for those obese and overweight, and maintain a healthy weight for those with normal body weight.

 The Importance of Calories

-Consulting a renal dietitian will help you follow a custom meal plan that meets your nutritional requirements.
+Consulting a renal dietitian will help you follow a custom meal plan to manage weight that meets your nutritional requirements.

 But before we get to that, we have to know, "What are Calories?"

 Imagine that your body is a car, and that car is powered by fuel.?
 The fuel that gives energy for your body to function is called Calories.
 These calories come from the food you are eating-- once it's metabolized.
 Furthermore, getting sufficient calories is essential to maintain optimum health, and aside from that, they may:

 - provide your body energy to perform any physical activity

 - Help in metabolic and physiological processes of the body.

 The calories that your body needs are determined by your height, weight, health condition, sex, and physical activity.
 Determining the right amount of calories based on these factors helps prevent PEW ( Protein Energy Wasting) which is common in CKD.
 PEW is by far the strongest risk factor for negative outcomes and predictors of mortality in CKD patients.